LearnersGuild/learning-os/docs/contracts.md

 The duration of _engagement period_ is flexible.
 The contract is deemed _closed_ when the Learner stops playing the game in order to pursue a full-time position of employment as a software engineer.

-Once the contract is _closed_, Learners must repay any money borrowed during the _engagement period_, plus interest.
+Once the contract is _closed_, Learners must repay any money borrowed during the _engagement period_, plus interest, as described in "Commitments" below.

 Continuing in the _engagement period_ for 8 months will trigger a _reassessment_.
 This _reassessment_ of the Learner's statistics may render them ineligible to receive further funding.
 At such a point, the contract will be deemed _closed_.